vektra/mockery/README.md

 New in [v2.10.0](https://github.com/vektra/mockery/pull/396).

-Mockery now supports an "expecter" interface which allows your tests to use type-safe methods.
+Mockery now supports an "expecter" interface which allows your tests to use type-safe methods to generate call expectations.
 When enabled through the `with-expecter: True` mockery configuration, you can enter into the expecter interface by simply calling `.EXPECT()` on your mock object.

 For example, given an interface such as
 ```go